 The program is composed of over 60 research faculty and 30 clinical faculty representing fourteen basic science and clinical departments.
 The program offers a PhD degree in neuroscience to students interested in a research and teaching career in all areas of neurobiology.
-All students are required to take a core curriculum composed of courses 701, 703, 704, 707, 709, 712, 713, 715, and 717.
+All students are required to take a core curriculum composed of courses 703, 709, 712, 713, 715, 717, and one additional neuroscience-related elective course.